rockoder/rockoder.github.io/08_about.md

 permalink: /about/
 ---

-My name is Ganesh Pagade.

-I'm a Software Engineering Lead living in Berlin, Germany.
-I currently work at Zalando.
+My name is Ganesh Pagade, living in Berlin, Germany.
+I work at [Zalando](https://zalando.de/) as an Engineering Manager.

 I've studied at [ISSC](http://issc.unipune.ac.in/) (Computer Science Masters) and [Symbiosis](http://www.siu.edu.in/) (Executive MBA).